'Complete nightmare': Residents want school balls at Eden Park banned

 An irate Eden Park neighbour wants school balls banned from the stadium, deeming them a "complete nightmare" for residents.

-The resident, who requested to remain anonymous, says loud music, congested traffic and anti-social behaviour she witnessed by those linked to the Avondale College school ball, held last light at Eden Park, have been constant problems for years.
+The resident, who requested to remain anonymous, says loud music, congested traffic and anti-social behaviour she witnessed by those linked to the Avondale College school ball, held last night at Eden Park, have been constant problems for years.

 A spokeswoman for the local residents association said while they hadn't surveyed residents on the issue, they personally believed a solution could be found through proactive communication from stadium management.